Samsung SGH-E250: Features

+The SGH-E250 is a tri-band phone with many of the basic features of its time.
+It has a VGA resolution camera, a microSD slot for expanding its 10MB internal memory up to 2GB, Bluetooth 2.0 (with A2DP support), an FM radio, MPEG4 player, an integrated web browser, tools such as a calculator, calendar, alarm clock, timer, stopwatch, world clock, unit converter, and a number of included Java games: Cannonball, Forgotten Warrior, Freekick, Arch Angel, Asphalt2, Minigolf Las Vegas-T&B, and Paris Hilton's Diamond Quest.

 The volume of the Samsung SGH-E250 can be increased using the code:*#8999*8378#.
 But, in case of the SGH-E250D (black colour) variant that was released later, the code: *#0206*8378# is to be used.
 (This process can be found elsewhere).

 Performance

-The E250, with its 10MB internal Flash storage space, are expandable via Micro SD Card.
+The E250, with its 10MB internal Flash storage space, are expandable via microSD card.
 Also, the E250 is made with an ARM9-230 MHz processor, allowing for very fast processing.
 It cannot perform multitasking, and the media player cannot be minimized.
 However, the radio can be used whilst performing other tasks.
 Games and applications must be installed on the phone through the stock web browser by navigating to the respective sites which contains applications for the phone.
 They cannot be installed by any other method.
 The phone also does not support Java 3D.
 But, some variants do support it experimentally by entering the following code: *#52828378#.
 Alternatively 3D graphics can be achieved in software thanks to the fast ARM9 processor as it was done on the Tapwave Zodiac.